|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Step #3: After Finishing Luke's Training

 By the time Luke finished his CBT training—and had overcome his phobic reaction—he liked to walk out on the pier toward sundown, enjoy the view and ask the fishermen how they were doing.
 Even in stormy weather he enjoyed walking all the way to the end of the pier.
 Luke stated, "I kind of like watching the ocean waves and feeling the rain and sea spray in my face.
 Anyone who sees me out there all alone on a stormy day may think I’m crazy, but I don’t care."
 Think of your Luke.
 How can you use successive approximation to help your client cope with anxiety related phobic reactions?
-Could playing this track for client education benefit your client?
+Could playing this section for client education benefit your client?

 What are two steps in successive approximations?